 Your Omen is an event that, in general, would make your character see themselves as heroic if they manage to overcome it.
 It throws your character into turmoil when it happens in game, and overcoming that turmoil is a step towards your character growing into their own.
 They tend to be single sentence statements, which happen in three escalating stages over the course of play.

 Destinies are like Omens, except they are generally more positive events that wind up causnig your character to be viewed as a hero by others.
 Succeeding at one’s Destiny is their way of announcing to the world that they are here and coming into their own as a member of a community.
 Like Omens they can also occur in escalating stages, though they may be more fluid since they’re more of a core story thread for characters.

 Secrets are exactly that: something your character keeps from the other characters at the table and doesn’t want revealed.
 When a Secret gets revealed is up to the flow of gameplay, and can be caused at any point by the Narrator or the Player.
 All player characters earn Experience whenever one of their Secrets is revealed.
 After a Secret is revealed, players are welcome to create another one, however it is not required if they feel there isn’t anything appropriate to consider a secret.

 The last part of character creation is choosing your skills.
 Basically, what are some of the things your character is good at?
-Your Skills are what allow you to increase the number of dice in your die pool on Skill Checks and Attack rolls.
-When creating your character, choose two Social skills, two Utility skills and two Weapon skills that all start out giving you a +1 die bonus to Skill Checks or Attacks involving the related Skill.
+Your Skills are what allow you to increase the number of cards you play for skill checks, and do various fantastic things like controlling fire, shaping light and darkness, and various other things.

 Except where otherwise noted, The Aether RPG System and The Aetherscape Setting materials by Eldritch Crow Gaming is licensed under a Creative Commons Attribution 4.0 International License.